 Losing weight is what many people write down in their New Year resolution.
 They are a little too chubby for their liking and would like to do something about it.
 I still don’t understand why people choose to make a change in their diet every time there is a New Year celebration, but I guess they see it as a fresh start.
 Losing weight should be a change in habits and requires consistency all year round.
 People that want to lose weight want to reduce their weight and keep it off permanently.

 Normally, People who try to lose weight aim to lose fat.
 This is achieved by eating less calories than you burn.
 Research shows that it doesn’t really matter how you create this energy deficit.
-You could just keep your regular diet, but reduce the portion size or you can follow one of the popular diets on the market like intermittent fasting, paleo, low carbohydrate diet, high fat diet, and so on.
-Research shows that in the long run the weight loss from those diets are basically the same.
-As long as you create a certain energy shortage, you will lose weight.
+You could just keep your regular diet, but reduce the portion size or you can follow one of the popular diets on the market like intermittent fasting, paleo, Mediterranean diet, low-carbohydrate diet high-fat diet, and so on.
+Research shows that in the long run the weight loss from those diets is basically the same.
+As long as you create a certain energy shortage. long-term, you will lose weight.
 To stay healthy it is advisable not to go too extreme and to make sure to get all necessary nutrients (like vitamins, minerals, essential fat acids and more).
 The process of losing weight is rather slow, so you need to have some patience.
-A good pace is around 1% of bodyweight a week.
+A good pace is around 1% of body weight a week.

 Cutting weight is something a lot of (professional) athletes do.
 Weight affects their performance and they prefer to make it temporarily lower when they compete.
 Combat sports athletes hope to gain a power advantage over the lighter athletes in their category.
 Ironically this is what almost everyone is doing so no one gets an advantage.